asadones/raspberry-electron-clock/README.md

 More details on Electron [here](https://electron.atom.io).

+It also uses angular 4, with the inspiration of the [angular-electron](https://github.com/maximegris/angular-electron) bootstrap project.

 ## Setup

 In order to set the project up, install nodejs and npm.
 Then, run the following: